uselagoon/lagoon/docs/concepts-basics/building-blocks/groups.md

 # Subgroups

-!!! warning
+!!! danger
-    Subgroups and not commonly used in Lagoon, and you probably don't need them.
+    Subgroups are not commonly used in Lagoon.
-    However, they can be useful in some rare situations.
+    Unless you are a Lagoon developer, and know exactly what you are doing, you shouldn't use them.

+    There is also no guarantee that subgroups will be something Lagoon supports in future, since their complexity is out of proportion to the functionality they provide.

 !!! note
     Subgroups are not exposed by the Lagoon UI or Lagoon CLI, but can be created through the Lagoon GraphQL API.